If some of you have been following my blogs you know that outside of my “underwriting world” I am private pilot here in Michigan.

-I find that a similar thing happens in the first few weeks of the year when looking at income calculations.
-The issue I am talking about is the year to date (YTD) calculations get all jumbled up and show CRAZY high amounts of income per month.
-For example, I have seen people who make $5,000 month look like they earn $32,000 per month due to the year to date calculation.
+The issue I am talking about is the year to date (YTD) calculations get all jumbled up and show CRAZY high amounts of income per month in the fist few weeks in the year.
+For example, I have seen people who make $5,000 month look like they earn $35,000 per month due to the year to date calculation “confusion” reported in January.
 Over the years I have learned to ignore it because I know what the borrower makes (which is lower).
-This, my friend, is “The Income Zone Of Confusion”.
+This my friend is “The Income Zone Of Confusion”.

 How to overcome the zone of confusion.

 The zone of confusion ONLY happens when you try to use the YTD income in such a short period of time.
 Most income CAN NOT be calculated looking at a period of time under one year MUCH LESS under one month.
 As I said earlier with the VOR beacon, the further out you are from the beacon the more accurate is becomes (up to about 40+ miles for you fellow pilots).
 This same thing is true about income, you want to be at LEAST 18-24 months to get an average, but legally you can use a minimum of one year.
 I would suggest you do the following

 Average the year to date + most recent year income (the means your income will be the minimum of “just over” one year)

 Average the year to date + most recent year income + previous year income (the means the income will be “just over” two years)

 Again the father you are from the point in time the better an average will be.
 Many jobs have “High’s and Lows” in their income.
 Think of the mortgage business, would it be fair to say you earn the same amount of money per month in June as you do in January?
 No , you would want to see two “full years” to see what an income trend is to make sure you have a TRUE average!